Cristian López

-Cristian López Santamaría (born 27 April 1989), known simply as Cristian, is a Spanish professional footballer who plays as a forward for CD Eldense.
+Cristian López Santamaría (born 27 April 1989), known simply as Cristian, is a Spanish professional footballer who plays as a forward.

 Club career

 Alicante

 Born in Crevillent, Alicante, Valencian Community, Cristian played for several clubs as a youth, including local Crevillente Deportivo and Alicante CF. He made his debut for the latter's first team during the 2007–08 season, as they returned to Segunda División after a 50-year absence.

-In the following campaign, Cristian continued playing mostly with the reserves in Tercera División, with the main squad finally being relegated.
+In the following campaign, Cristian continued playing mostly with the reserves in the Tercera División, with the main squad finally being relegated.
 He made his division two debut in a game against Hércules CF on 6 June 2009, scoring in a 1–2 local derby home loss.

 Castilla and Mestalla

 López signed for Real Madrid Castilla in the summer of 2009, with Real Madrid's reserves in the third division.
 He finished his first year with ten goals – second-best in the squad – as the team finished eighth in the league.

 In January 2011, Cristian signed for Valencia CF's B team in the fourth level, in a season-long loan.
 He scored in double digits as the Che reserves returned to the third tier at the first attempt, and the move was made permanent in the summer.
-He added a further 11 goals the following campaign, including all of his team's goals on 13 May 2012 as they won 4–2 at UE Sant Andreu.
+He added a further 11 goals the following campaign, including four as they won 4–2 at UE Sant Andreu on 13 May 2012.

 Cristian spent 2012–13 still in division three, with CD Atlético Baleares.
 He ranked top scorer for the Palma de Mallorca-based side, scoring twice on 31 March 2013 in a 3–0 home win over city rivals RCD Mallorca B.

 Huddersfield

 On 24 July 2013, trialist Cristian played for Huddersfield Town against Real Betis, in a 4–2 friendly loss at the John Smith's Stadium, and he scored in the next pre-season match with Oldham Athletic (3–2 defeat).
 The following week he signed a one-year deal with the Terriers, taking the number 19 shirt vacated by Alan Lee.

 Cristian made his Football League Championship on 3 August 2013, coming on as a substitute in a 1–0 defeat at Nottingham Forest – in the process, he became the club's first ever Spanish player in its 105-year history.
 On 10 October, however, he joined Football League One side Shrewsbury Town on a month's loan, becoming the first Spaniard to sign for the club.
-He scored his first goal for the team and in English football on the 22nd, in a 1–1 draw against Colchester United at the New Meadow, but returned to Huddersfield on 5 November following an injury crisis to its attacking sector.
+He scored his first goal for them and in English football on the 22nd, in a 1–1 draw against Colchester United at the New Meadow, but returned to Huddersfield on 5 November following an injury crisis to its attacking sector.

 On 14 March 2014, López moved to League Two's Northampton Town, on loan for the rest of the season.
 He was released by Huddersfield in May.